ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 Note: Any data in the image buffer will be lost when going into off mode.
-If the current displayed image is to be retained when powering back up, the contents of the image buffer should be copied to a suitable location (eg. an SD card) before continuing with the power off.
+If the current displayed image is to be retained when powering back up, the contents of the image buffer should be copied to a suitable location (e.g. an SD card) before continuing with the power off.
 This image can then be loaded back into the image buffer when coming out of power off mode.

-1. SLP command (CMD(0x05), no parameters) issued to epson controller
+1. SLP command (CMD(0x05), no parameters) issued to Epson controller
 2. Set CLK_EN GPIO to false to disable clock
 3. Set 3V3_EN GPIO to false to disable 3V3 power supply